 Criminal Record Check and Occupational Health Screening Costs

 This course is subject to Protection of Children and Vulnerable Adults (2003) legislation.
-Applicants with confirmed place require an Enhanced Access Northern Ireland Criminal Record check due to the nature of social work.
-This will cost approximately 33 GBP.
-This Criminal Records check happens in advance of becoming a student and may be repeated prior to two practice learning placements the during the 3-year training cycle.
+Applicants with a firm offer require an Enhanced Access Northern Ireland Criminal Record check due to the nature of social work.
+This currently costs £33.
+This criminal record check happens in advance of becoming a student and may be repeated prior to two practice learning placements the during the 3-year training cycle.

 Occupational Health Screening is required in advance of becoming a student (those with a confirmed place).
-Costs associated with this currently are 35 GBP for initial health screening with an additional 50 GBP charge if vaccinations are required.
-A further Hepatitis B vaccination may be required if a student is allocated a placement in a clinical or hospital setting at an additional cost of 90 GBP.
-Please note these are 2019/20 prices that are subject to change in 2020/21.
+Costs associated with this currently are £35 for initial health screening with an additional £50 charge if vaccinations are required.
+A further Hepatitis B vaccination may be required if a student is allocated a placement in a clinical or hospital setting at an additional cost of £90.
+Please note these are 2020/21 prices that are subject to change in 2021/22.

 Tuition fees and costs associated with accommodation, travel (including car parking charges), and normal living are a part of university life.